keikai/doc/doc/component-ref.md

 # Quick Start

 ## Setup for Maven
-To use Keikaidoc PE, add the `keikai-doc-lite` dependency to your `pom.xml` file:
+To begin using Keikaidoc PE in your project, first add the `keikai-doc-lite` dependency to your Maven `pom.xml` file:

 ``` xml
 <dependency>